Using authentication decorators in Flask

 command: pipenv run pytest

-In this configuration, CircleCI uses a Python version of 3.9 and the pipenv package manager to install the dependencies.
-You are using the pytest package to run your tests.
-Once all the dependencies have been installed, and the environment is set up, execute using the pipenv run pytest command.
+package to run your tests.
+Once all the dependencies have been installed, and the environment is set up, execute using the pipenv run pytest

 After adding this configuration, commit your work and push your changes to GitHub.

 Log in to CircleCI and go to the Projects dashboard.
 You can choose the repository that you want to set up from a list of all the GitHub repositories associated with your GitHub username or your organization.
-The project for this tutorial is named authentication-decorators-in-flask.
+The project for this tutorial is named authentication-decorators-in-flask

 On the Projects dashboard, select the option to set up the project you want.
 Choose the option to use the configuration file in your repository.
 Then click Set Up Project to start the building process.

 CircleCI will start executing the tests after building the Python image.
-Because you already have tests in the tests directory, your pipeline will pass.
+Because you already have tests in the tests

 Voila!
 You have successfully set up your CircleCI pipeline to run tests in the cloud.
 This brings your authentication decorators journey with Flask almost to an end, at least for now.